 Our Mission - Empowering Youth

 Neurodiversity is for everyone.
 Differences are not deficits.
-Inclusivity isn’t about “accommodations”—it’s about creating true belonging, where youth feel valued and celebrated for who they are.
-Through collective youth activism, we aim to dismantle age-old stigmas, rejecting outdated views of differences as “disorders” or "disabilities."
-We fervently advocate for a strengths-based model of neurodiversity, empowering young people, forging bonds, uplifting each other, and driving change.
-Join us!
+Inclusivity isn’t about “accommodations”—it’s about creating true belonging, where youth feel understood, valued, and celebrated for who they are.
+Through collective activism, we fervently advocate for the strengths-based model of neurodiversity, empowering young people to drive change.

 Founder, President